 Courant PIs Workshop 2022

-You can view slides from the presentation here.
+You can view the slides from this lecture here.